Doycie/GraphicsPracticum3/Readme.txt

   		the method reflect in GLSL so this was taken from the documentation as specified in fs.glsl
-	-Vignetting and chromatic aberration are added. they can be turned on in the post_fs.glsl by setting their bools to true -A cloud rendering shader see scene 3 ( using brownian noise and perlin)
+	-Vignetting and chromatic aberration are added. they can be turned on in the post_fs.glsl by setting their bools to true -A cloud rendering shader see scene 3 ( using brownian noise and perlin) -Fur material and shader, it can be scene in scene 1 and 2.

 Used materials:
 	-refract method in fs.glsl from khronos opengl documentation.